f5devcentral/f5-agility-labs-nginx/docs/class15/class15.rst

 -  `What is Generative AI? <#what-is-generative-ai>`__

-   -  `What are large language models
+   -  `What are Large Language Models
       (LLMs)? <#what-are-large-language-models-llms>`__

 -  `Overview of AI Gateway <#overview-of-ai-gateway>`__